oracle/graal/tools/docs/T-Trace-Manual.md

 Well, there is a significant slowdown.
 What is it's reason?
-The primary reason for the slowdown is the ability of GraalVM to inline the T-Trace frame access to the local variable `frame.n`.
+The primary reason for the slowdown is the ability of GraalVM to inline the T-Trace frame access to the local variable `frame.number`.
 Let's demonstrate it.
 Right now there are three accesses - let's replace them with a single one:
 ```js
 agent.on('enter', (ctx, frame) => {